o-minimal GAGA and a conjecture of Griffiths: Introduction

 \begin{cor} Let $\mathcal{M}$ be a reduced separated Deligne--Mumford stack of finite type over $\C$ admitting a quasi-finite period map.
-Then the coarse moduli space of $\mathcal{M}$ is quasi-projective. \end{cor} Corollary \ref{introcoarse} for instance will apply to a reduced separated Deligne--Mumford moduli stack of smooth polarized varieties with an infinitesimal Torelli theorem.
+Then the coarse moduli space of $\mathcal{M}$ is quasi-projective. \end{cor} The existence of the coarse moduli space is a general result of Keel--Mori \cite{KM}; see \S\ref{sectionapp} for a precise discussion of period maps on Deligne--Mumford stacks.
+Corollary \ref{introcoarse} for instance will apply to a reduced separated Deligne--Mumford moduli stack of smooth polarized varieties with an infinitesimal Torelli theorem.
 This provides an alternate approach to results of Viehweg \cite{Viehweg} on the quasi-projectivity of (normalizations of) coarse moduli spaces of smooth polarized varieties $X$ without assuming any positivity of $K_X$.
-In particular, Corollary \ref{introcoarse} also applies to uniruled $X$ provided deformations can be detected by Hodge theory.
+In particular, Corollary \ref{introcoarse} also applies to uniruled $X$ provided deformations can be detected by Hodge theory (for instance, low-degree complete intersections).

 The strategy of the proof of Theorem \ref{maingriffiths} hinges on algebraization results in o-minimal geometry.
 Briefly, an o-minimal structure specifies a class of ``tame" subsets of $\R^n$ with strong finiteness properties.
 Such subsets are said to be definable with respect to the structure.
-The resulting geometric category of complex analytic varieties that are pieced together by definable charts (which we call definable analytic varieties, see section \ref{sectiondefscheme}) on the one hand allows some of the local flexibility of the analytic category but on the other hand behaves globally like the algebraic category.
-An excellent example of this is the celebrated ``definable Chow theorem" of Peterzil--Starchenko \cite[Theorem 5.1]{PS}, asserting that a closed complex analytic subvariety of a (not necessarily proper) complex algebraic variety which is definable in an o-minimal structure is in fact algebraic.
+The resulting geometric category of complex analytic varieties that are pieced together by finitely many definable charts (which we call definable complex analytic varieties, see \S\ref{sectiondefscheme}) on the one hand allows some of the local flexibility of the analytic category but on the other hand behaves globally like the algebraic category.
+An excellent example of this is the celebrated ``definable Chow theorem" of Peterzil--Starchenko \cite[Corollary 4.5]{PSdefchow}, asserting that a closed complex analytic subvariety of a (not necessarily proper) complex algebraic variety which is definable in an o-minimal structure is in fact algebraic.